Optimization Modeling for Pandemic Vaccine Supply Chain Management: A Review and Future Research Opportunities: Uncertainty Modeling in COVID-19 Vaccine Supply Chain Models

 \citet{mehrotra2020model} were the earliest to use a TSSP framework in the context of ventilator allocation.
-The TSSP model proposed by \citet{lai2021multi} minimizes setup costs by considering the opening of vaccination centers (VCs), VC assignment to population sites, and required healthcare personnel as first-stage variables.
+The TSSP model proposed by \citet{lai2021multi} minimizes setup costs by considering the opening of vaccination centers (VCs), vaccination center (VC) assignment to population sites, and required healthcare personnel as first-stage variables.
 Each discrete scenario of the second stage model incorporates multi-period planning and considers vaccine transportation, inventory, shortages, and satisfied demand at each location within the planning horizon as decision variables.
-The number of personnel required at each VC in each time period is also considered, ensuring that the minimum average realized demand threshold is met based on their service rate.
+The number of personnel required at each vaccination center (VC) in each time period is also considered, ensuring that the minimum average realized demand threshold is met based on their service rate.
 Additionally, a coupling constraint prevents the number of healthcare personnel needed to meet demand from exceeding the total workers assigned in the strategic stage at any given time period.
-Similarly, demand of a population site is satisfied by a VC only if first stage establishes one-to-one assignment happens between them.
+Similarly, demand of a population site is satisfied by a vaccination center (VC) if only if the first stage establishes a one-to-one assignment between them.